Vungle/node-style-guide/Readme.md

 [crockfordconvention]: http://javascript.crockford.com/code.html

+## Naming Conventions
-## Use lowerCamelCase for variables, properties and function names
+### Use lowerCamelCase for variables, properties and function names

 Variables, properties and function names should use `lowerCamelCase`.
 They should also be descriptive.
 Single character variables and uncommon